CalPoly-MLBio/CSC448_Spring2025/README.md

 - report the 230 most variable genes according to your metric

-5. The authors of the study did their own post-processing of the data and selected a set of 230 most variable genes.
+4. The authors of the study did their own post-processing of the data and selected a set of 230 most variable genes.
 - Find their set in data/230genes_log_expression.txt
 - what is the overlap with your list, i.e how many of the genes are the same, make sure to report together the Jaccard coefficient as well

-6. Using the reduced list of 230 genes (derived by the authors) redo your clustering analysis
+5. Using the reduced list of 230 genes (derived by the authors) redo your clustering analysis
 - are the groups of genes active at different stages identifiable now

-7. Use the list of genes you identified in the next part:
+6. Use the list of genes you identified in the next part:

-## Part 2.
-Evaluation and statistical intuition
+## 4. Evaluation and Statistical Intuition

 Now, you should try to provide further evidence that the genes you identified in part 1 are indeed involved in the diauxic shift of the yeast.